 Germany enacted a major business tax reform in two steps in 2008 and 2009.
 The corporate income tax rate was reduced to 15% (from 25%) but companies are still liable to the local business tax constituting a total tax burden of 29.83% on company profits (instead of 38.65%).
 From 2009, personal capital and labour income will be taxed at separate schedules.
 For labour income, the progressive income tax schedule is maintained but capital income (interest, dividends, capital gains) is taxed at a flat withholding rate of 25%.
-Business profits of nonincorporated firms are subject to the progressive income tax schedule and the local business tax credit eliminates double taxation to a large extent, and non-incorporated firms can opt for a flat rate of 28.25% on business profits which are retained and reinvested.
+Business profits of nonincorporated firms are subject to the progressive income tax schedule and the local business tax, but two new measures ensured a substantial income tax relief.
+A local business tax credit eliminates double taxation to a large extent, and non-incorporated firms can opt for a flat rate of 28.25% on business profits which are retained and reinvested.
 Both preferences generate a business tax burden which largely equals that of a company.
 If these retained earnings are withdrawn by the owners rather than reinvested, they are be treated like dividends and taxed at the flat rate of 25%.